-Labuan employment visas
+Labuan employment visas in 2021

 Non-Malaysian nationals are required to apply for a visa to work and conduct business in Labuan.
 Healy Consultants Group PLC offers this service to our Clients for US$4,250.
 Please note that visa application fees can be different based on your country of origin.
 The following visas will be available to our Clients: